Basque Garlic Soup, or sopa de ajo, is a balm for a cold day.

 With a short ingredient list, this seemingly simple soup is truly elevated by each addition.
 Use your favorite sherry vinegar for a clear, acidic note that isn’t ever harsh or bitter.
 A fruity, grassy olive oil will carry flavors of garlic into each spoonful of soup.
-The quality of the paprika and bread make all the difference in this dish, so open a fresh canister of true Pimentón de la Vera, and use the best baguette you can find.
+The quality of the paprika and bread makes all the difference in this dish, so open a fresh canister of true Pimentón de la Vera, and use the best baguette you can find.

 Basque Garlic Soup

-- 4 oz high-quality baguette
+- 4 oz. high-quality baguette

 - 1/2 cup olive oil, divided